pulumi/docs/content/blog/insights-resources-v2/index.md

     - resources
 ---

-Today we are excited to release an updated version of the Pulumi Insights Resources page that provides a new user experience for grouping, filtering and sorting, and enables you to create custom views to help you gain additional understanding and insights of your infrastructure.
+Pulumi Insights gives you the tools to stay informed about your cloud infrastructure.
+Our Resource explorer provides advanced search and filtering to [find what you need](/blog/resource-search).
+Today, we are excited to release an update that adds new ways to factor your resource data, and share those views with other users in your organization!

 <!--more-->